esk2187/STAT3106Project/README.md

 This repository is for our Final Project in STAT3106 Applied Machine Learning at Columbia University.
 It includes the following

-1. **ML Project**: A technical blog post including a project overview and literature review.
+1. **ML Project**: A full write-up for the project, including relevant literature review, methods section, and a results and limitations discussion.
 2. **headline_shift_NEW**: included both as a .zip for usage with Colab and a directory containing--
    - **readME.md**: a Markdown document with detailed instructions for constructing and running data processing, the active learning     interface, and the ML pipelines in Colab
    - **outputs/** folder: includes all plots showing model performance and the final dataset of tested headlines with classified ideology and emotionality.